 For breakfast there are a couple of cheap and cheerful pho/noodle joints around town.
 Manikong Bakery Cafe, beside the entrance to Zuela and across from the night market, does brisk business in the morning and it’s the best place to carb-load before your trek with their 25,000 kip breakfast sets or fresh baked bagels and cream cheese.
 Food comes quickly, it’s proper coffee and their baguette sandwiches start at only 15,000 kip.

 In addition to healthy breakfast bowls of muesli-with-the-works and real espresso, backpackers love Zuela for their cheap Asian dishes: fried rice or noodles for 15,000 kip and meat-veg curry with rice for 28,000 kip.

-Head further down the same side of the road and you'll reach the Minority Restaurant which specialises in, you guessed it, minority food.
+Across from Bamboo Lounge and down a narrow alley, Minority Restaurant specialises in, you guessed it, minority food.
+Here you can sample dishes from the ethnic tribes in Luang Nam Tha and you’ll find the food to be fresh and full of local vegetables.
+If you must, they also have Western items.
 We tried one of their versions of bamboo soup -- it was so authentic we found worms in the bamboo.
-Service was particularly friendly and helpful and we wouldn’t hold the worms against them.
+Service was friendly and helpful and we wouldn’t hold the worms against them.